FDio/hicn/docs/source/interface.md

 provided as the `updown` interface in the facemgr source code.

 This interface periodically swaps the status of the LTE interface up and down.
-It is instanciated as part of the facemgr codebase when the code is compiled with the ``-DWITH_EXAMPLE_UPDOWN` cmake option.
+It is instantiated as part of the facemgr codebase when the code is compiled with the ``-DWITH_EXAMPLE_UPDOWN` cmake option.